wkgcass/f/README.md

 >sync means to directly return a value or not return anything
 >async means to return a future object

+* If cond : async
+* If run : async
+* If elseif : async
+* If otherwise : async
 * For init : sync
 * For condSync : sync
 * For incrSync : sync